 You can leave Copenhagen at 07:30 by Öresund train arriving Gothenburg Central 11:20.

-Change onto a Norwegian train, leaving Gothenburg Central at 12:15 and arriving Oslo Sentral at 15:47.
+Change onto a Norwegian train, leaving Gothenburg Central at 12:15 and arriving Oslo Sentral 15:47.

 Or there's an earlier 05:30 departure or later 09:30 or 11:30 departures from Copenhagen.

-The Öresund train crosses from Denmark to Sweden on the Öresund fixed link, an interesting experience as the train appears to 'fly' across the water just feet above it.
+The Öresund train crosses from Denmark to Sweden on the Öresund fixed link, an interesting experience as the train appears to fly just 100 feet above the water.

 Oslo ► London with overnight stop in Hamburg